 Raima chose the AES encryption cypher for our data security solution for several reasons

 Raima’s encryption implementation provides data obfuscation by encrypting all data that is written to disk (including log files).
-Even if an attacker were monitoring file I/O to determine what files are updated by an application there is no way they could interpret the contents of those files without the correct encryption key.
-In addition to knowing the correct encryption key they would also need to know exactly how the file(s) are encrypted.
-For performance and practicality the database files are not encrypted as a whole, but rather they are encrypted in individual chunks.
-When you update a row in a table the engine only updates the chunk of the file that has the particular encryption block where the row is stored.
-In addition all database data that is transferred between a RDM runtime and a remote TFS is encrypted while on the network.
+Even if an attacker were monitoring file I/O to determine what files are updated by an application, it is still hard to interpret the contents of those files without the correct encryption key.
+For performance and practicality, the database files are not encrypted as a whole, but they are encrypted in individual chunks instead.
+When you update a row in a table, the engine only updates the chunk of the file that has the particular encryption block where the row is stored.
+In addition, all database data transferred between an RaimaDB runtime and a remote TFS is encrypted while on the network.
 The only time that data is clear is when it is residing in the runtime cache.

 This level of security can eliminate an attacker from reverse engineering database files to discover the contents, but it does not eliminate the risk of an attacker using an application authorized to read/write the data in a database.
 This is where authentication plays a role in security.